- Neighborhood Traffic Calming Program

-The Residential Traffic Calming Program (RTCP) represents the City of Fort Lauderdale’s continued commitment to building community and increasing multimodal transportation safety and efficiency.
+The Neighborhood Traffic Calming Program (NTCP) represents the City of Fort Lauderdale’s continued commitment to building community and increasing multimodal transportation safety and efficiency.
 The Institute of Transportation Engineers defines traffic calming as “the combination of mainly physical measures that reduce the negative effects of motor vehicle use, alter driver behavior and improve conditions for non-motorized street users.”
 The City responds to these negative effects by conducting traffic engineering studies that may result in the installation of traffic control devices, pedestrian and bicycle improvements, or physical roadway features.

 The Florida Department of Transportation (FDOT) maintains data on roadway volumes on FDOT Florida Traffic Online.
 The data helps demonstrate congested roadways and areas of needed improvements.

 Neighborhood Mobility Master Plans are neighborhood specific planning tools that are developed in collaboration with neighborhood associations and groups.
 The plans outline the needed network improvements and prioritize the improvements.
 The goal in developing a Neighborhood Mobility Master Plan is helping tie neighbor identified improvements with comprehensive City plans to promote a network of bikeways and pedestrian walkways citywide to enhance the safety and comfort of all users.
 Adopting a Neighborhood Mobility Master Plan helps the City Commission prioritize needed improvements in the Capital Improvement Budget.